Politics on Film

 The nature of us and and them also has a place in the conspiracy film, but the us becomes isolated and the them often abstract.
 There is less the sense of a group against a crushing state force, than individuals semi-visibly pressurised.
 This would cover anything from the judge in Z to the 'war hero' in The Manchurian Candidate; from the journalist in The Parallax View, to the oil man in The Mattei Affair.
 Real power often needn't crush people with their force but manipulate the self with mind games and shadowy authority.
 This is where in American film architecture becomes important as we find in Point Blank, The Parallax View, All the President's Men and The Conversation: buildings dwarf the individual because their fight is rarely with an individual.
 State or corporate power make the little man a lot smaller than in a Frank Capra film, and whether the film ends optimistically (All the President's Men) or pessimistically (The Parallax View) we have arrived at paradigmatic shift into the invisible.
 Fredric Jameson recognised in the proliferation of paranoiac texts in the seventies a need for one to understand how power works upon us in its various manifestations, no matter if he adds, "conspiracy theory (and its garish narrative manifestations) must be seen as a degraded attempt-through the figuration of advanced technology-to think the impossible totality of the contemporary world system.
 It is in terms of that enormous and threatening, yet only dimly perceivable, other reality of economic and social institutions that, in my opinion, the postmodern sublime can alone be adequately theorized."
-(The Cultural Logic of Late Capitalism) Conspiracy cinema, on the other hand, which acknowledges the aporia of the conspiratorial and the intricacies of the conspiracy, can help us understand the modern condition.
+(The Cultural Logic of Late Capitalism) Conspiracy cinema, on the other hand, which acknowledges the lacunae or the aporia of the conspiratorial and the intricacies of the conspiracy, can help us understand the modern condition.

 It is no longer the propagandistic film that indicates a collective positively or negatively - the mob in Lang's Metropolis and Fury - the mass in Battleship Potemkin and Strike - the crowd in Triumph of the Will - but the man unsure exactly how power works and feeling isolated from that source of power.
 If Hitler stands in front of many thousands and insistently puts his message across, in conspiracy films we muse over where power resides.
 In The Parallax View at the film's conclusion we see the preparations for a major rally, but director Alan J. Pakula isn't interested in the speech; more the nature of what might be going on behind the scenes.
 The rally is ignored and the leading character is killed, unsure at the moment of his death who it will be who has killed him.
 It would make sense that the conspiracy thriller became a major genre in the seventies: the advances in sniper rifle technology and the series of sixties assassinations (JFK, Martin Luther King, Malcom X, Bobby Kennedy) stamped the paranaoic and the conspiratorial on the public's imagination.
 As John Orr says "investigation as a labyrinthine search for truth is subordinate to paranoia as the imagination of endless pursuit."
 Later he adds, "in two recent American surveys 77 per cent and 89 per cent of all respondents thought Kennedy's murder was a part of a widespread conspiracy that has never come to light."
 (Art and Politics of Film)